inchkev/file-gallery/README.md

 usage:      node cultivate.js DIR
 options:    -h, --help       print help
 ```

+the cultivate script reads all the files in your directory and traverses
+directories up to a certain depth, and creates an `index.html` file displaying
+the contents of every directory it visits.

 there are two ways the script can display a directory: *natural* and *formal*.
 - *formal* is the default. in the formal arrangement, files are sorted